 Mount Rainier Fast Facts

-- Mount Rainier National Park lies in the Pacific time zone
+Mount Rainier is in the Pacific Time Zone.

 Where is Mount Rainier National Park?

 Mount Rainier National Park is located in a fairly remote part of west-central Washington, but is still a relatively short and easy drive from the Seattle-Tacoma area, as well as from Portland.
 There are three entrances in the eastern part of the park, and one, the most used, in the southwest corner.
 Further directions and maps can be found at Getting to Mount Rainier.